matter-labs/zksync-web-era-docs/docs/dev/README.md

 # Introduction to zkSync for Developers

-**zkSync** is a trustless protocol that utilises [ZK Rollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost payments on Ethereum.
+**zkSync** is a trustless protocol that utilises [ZK Rollup technology](/faq/tech.md#zk-rollup-architecture) to provide scalable low-cost transactions on Ethereum.
 It uses zero-knowledge proofs to store all funds in a smart contract on the mainchain, while computation and storing data are performed off-chain.

 In ZK rollups, transactions are "rolled up" into a single batch, called the _rollup block_.